filetrust/Squads-And-Maps/Blogs/Issue4.md

 Individual:
 - Manage their own time and squad commitments and contributions.

+## Linking Issues
+It has been said that it is difficult to link issues.
+We intentionally have a large list of Issue Linking available with well thought Inward and Outward descriptions  select  from the list of  and difficult to link issues.
+A tip is to not start typing the first word in the link description.
+'Is' or 'Has'.
+But rather type the key word in the description.
+'Squad' or 'Role'.
+Type in the first box, and the list of options will be reduced to just what is related to that word in the link.

+ADD PICTURE

 ## More details and links from Squad on Jira

+## Guilds - Work or Social?
+Question: 'Do Guilds need to be work related or could they be social?'

+If we refer back to our Common Language our [definition](https://github.com/filetrust/Squads-And-Maps/blob/master/Definitions/Dictionary.md) of a guild is:
+"A lightweight community of interest where people across the whole company gather and share knowledge of a specific area.
+Anyone can join or leave a Guild at any time.
+E.G: ‘React’, ‘Performance’"

+For me, its a community and its up to members of the community to drive discussions, sharing, lessons learnt, discovery of new tools and techniques.
+Etc. They can either schedule a monthly meetup, coffee, in or out of office activity.
+Or push out information on topics when they come across them.
+Sometimes event driven, but should probably being doing something atleast every month.
+Just to reiterate though, Guilds do not do any Glasswall specificwork.
+They dont work on tasks or outcomes or key results.
+They just share knowledge, have meaningful discussions, do Q+A sessioons, provide references, share experiences.

+Back to the question - I think they should definately be work related and social!
+I actually think that a social guild is more likely to get some traction and activity which teach and encourage the work topic related guilds how to operate and be effective.
+The first two prosed social guilds are: 'Tabletop Games' and 'Drinking'.

 ## New name to replace Squad Developer?